TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 ### German audio

-Depending on what's released first and available the following Workflow Logic will be used:
+Depending on what's released first and available, the following Workflow Logic will be used:

-- When an `English` version is released it will download the release in the best available quality based on the used Custom Formats.
+- When an `English` version is released, it will download the release in the best available quality based on the Custom Formats used.
-- When a `German` or `German DL` version is released it will upgrade to that version.
+- When a `German` or `German DL` version is released, it will upgrade to that version.
 - The downloaded media will be upgraded to any of the added Custom Formats until the defined Score defined in the Quality Profile under `Upgrade Until Custom Format Score` is reached.

 !!! tip "Download German audio ^^only^^"

     Set the `Minimum Custom Format Score` in your Quality Profile to `10k`
-    Note: Most German releases come as Dual Language so you might still see an English audio track beside the German one.
+    Note: Most German releases come in dual languages, so you might still see an English audio track in addition to the German one.

 !!! warning "Releases where German is the original language"

-    Due to technical limitations releases where German is the original language of the movie it will be identified as `German DL` even though they might not contain another language.
+    Due to technical limitations, releases in which German is the movie's original language will be identified as `German DL` even though they might not contain another language.
-    The only (cosmetic) impact of this is that the scores of those releases will be slightly higher than they are supposed to be.
+    The only (cosmetic) impact of this is that the scores of those releases will be slightly higher than expected.

 {! include-markdown "../../includes/german-guide/radarr-german-advanced-audio-information-en.md" !}